Shinya (musician): Equipment

-The first drum kit Shinya ever bought was a Pearl President Export in high school.
-He chose an expensive, double bass drum set because he already knew he wanted to be a professional musician.
-He said his love for large kits originated from Munetaka Higuchi.
-Throughout the majority of the 1990s, Shinya used Yamaha Drums.
-In 1999, he signed an endorsement contract with Pearl.
-In addition to liking the variety they offered and their appearances, he said the fact that both Higuchi and Reaction drummer Yasuhiro Umezawa used Pearl was a factor in signing.
-Since then, Shinya has continued to alter his kit, including using three bass drums, acrylic shells, and electronic drums.
-He said this is because he views drums like toys, and compared it to how other people often tinker and customize their automobiles.
-Komatsu said that Shinya is always willing to try new things.
+He returned to colorful multi-piece drum kits when Luna Sea reunited in 2010.
+From then on, Shinya continued to alter his kit, including using metal-shelled drums made of copper, Rocket Toms, three bass drums, acrylic shells, and electronic drums such as Roland V-Drums.
+He said this was because he viewed drums like toys, and compared it to how other people often tinker and customize their automobiles.
+Komatsu said that Shinya was always willing to try new things.
 When Pearl began re-manufacturing their Crystal Beat acrylic shells, Shinya requested see-through pink ones in 2014, before switching to green ones in 2017.
 The drummer said he particularly liked the tone of the acrylic shells.
 In 2019, Shinya began using Pearl's e/Merge electronic drums.
-Although he had incorporated some electronic drums in his kits before, this time he went completely electronic.
+Although he had incorporated some electronic drums in his kits before, this time he went completely electronic, except for the bass drum and cymbals.
+After his death, it was revealed that Shinya had returned to Yamaha and was planning to once again use a Recording Custom and Zildjian setup that he designed.

-Between 1994 and 1998, Yamaha produced Shinya's signature snare drum, the SD-255.
-In 2020, Sabian Cymbals released Shinya's signature model cymbal, The Star.
+Between 1994 and 1998, Yamaha produced Shinya's signature snare drum, the SD-255S.
+Pearl released his signature Kaminari (神鳴) snare in a limited amount in July 2010.
+It is a copper-shelled drum with a maple-shell on top that features phoenix artwork.
+In January 2019, Pearl announced the STA1455CO/SY copper-shelled snare.
+It was "supervised" by Shinya based on their SensiTone series and features his mascot, Kabu-chan (カブちゃん), on the badge.
+In December 2020, Sabian Cymbals released Shinya's signature model cymbal, The Star.
 Featuring small holes positioned to form the shape of a star, three types were produced; an 18" crash, an 18" Chinese, and a 10" china splash.
-Shinya has signature drum sticks with Pearl.
-He prefers the stick in his left hand to be heavier than the one in his right, using a 53g stick in his left hand, and a 50g in his right.
+Throughout his career, Shinya had signature drum sticks with Pearl, such as the 173H and its variants, with the Vic Firth Company, the VIC-SY, and with Ahead.
+He preferred the stick in his left hand to be heavier than the one in his right, using a 53g stick in his left hand, and a 50g in his right.